Skip to content

 - "@slackbot:example.com"

-Accounts in this list are treated like MindRoom agents for response logic — their messages and mentions don't count toward the multi-human detection.
+Accounts in this list are treated like MindRoom entities for response logic — their messages and mentions don't count toward the multi-human detection.

 Routing Fallback

-If routing fails (model error, invalid suggestion, etc.), the router sends a helpful error message: "⚠️ I couldn't determine which agent should help with this.
-Please try mentioning an agent directly with @ or rephrase your request."
+If routing fails (model error, invalid suggestion, etc.), the router sends a helpful error message that asks the user to mention an agent or team directly or rephrase the request.

 Note on the Router Agent

 The router is always present and cannot be disabled.
-It automatically joins any room with configured agents.
+It automatically joins any room with configured agents or teams.
 If no router section is configured, it uses the default model.